 One benefit of being an eco-friendly mom is using natural skincare products for your little one.
 Indeed these items are made from sustainable ingredients free from harmful chemicals.
 Also, most are ethical, as they aren’t tested on animals or genetically modified.
 They are also easy on your baby’s skin, so you don’t have to worry about them getting allergies or skin conditions.
 It’s essential to get products specially designed for babies to prevent reactions.
 You’ll also find investing in dye-free and fragrance-free items helpful, so feel free to consider this.

-1. Breastfeed often
+1. Breastfeed when possible

 Formulas have become popular in recent times.
 However, the production and distribution of some brands can increase carbon emissions, which isn’t great for the air quality.
 Moreover, much water is used to produce them, defeating the purpose of water conservation.
 Therefore, you can consider breastfeeding your newborn instead of depending on formulas.
 As a tip, leverage a breast pump to draw and store breastmilk in your fridge so it can come in handy whenever your baby is hungry.
 If your baby isn’t easy;y satiated with breastmilk, you can research eco-friendly brands to supplement your breastmilk.